AntoinePagneux126/CS-DevOps-Tweetoscope/README.md

 ### Scalability

-You will be able to appreciate the fault tolerance through this command.
-Indeed you will notice that Kubernetes has recreated a pod on a new ip and a new node.
+You will be able to appreciate the scalability through this command.
+Indeed you will notice that Kubernetes has scaled the node as many as replicas we wanted.

 ```
 kubectl -n cpusdi1-20-ns get deployments